-The abundance of Golden Perch (Macauaria ambigua) appears to have declined after the higher abundances in 2017 and 2018 and were consistent aside from the relatively low catch rates in 2022 (Figure 4).
-An increase in juvenile abundances in 2023 contributed to the higher catch rates in 2023 compared to 2022.
+The abundance of Golden Perch (Macquaria ambigua) appears to have declined after the higher abundances in 2017 and 2018.
+The 2024 catch rate was consistent with surveys since 2019, aside from the relatively low catch rate in 2022 (Figure 4).
+An increase in juvenile abundances in 2023 contributed to the higher catch rate in 2023 compared to 2022, with a higher proportion of adults in 2024, indicating the cohort of juveniles in 2023 has reached maturity (Figure 5).
 It is likely that the 2016 and 2022 floods attracted juvenile Golden Perch into the system, with abundances of juveniles in the upper Lindsay system (above the Mullaroo Creek junction) being highest in 2017 and 2023 when flows were high.
 Recruits were detected in 2017 and 2022.
-In 2022 the small Golden Perch which were present throughout the study areas were spawned in the Darling River (confirmed using otolith chemistry) but had dispersed into and were growing in Victorian Mallee floodplains.
+In 2022 the small Golden Perch which were present throughout the study areas were spawned in the Darling River (confirmed using otolith chemistry) but had dispersed into, and were growing in, Victorian Mallee floodplains.
 The movements of these Golden Perch have also been tracked using acoustic telemetry and the results indicate that while some fish have moved out of the area, most fish have remained within Lindsay Island despite the 2022-23 flooding.
-A large proportion of Golden Perch collected have been adults, however, a higher proportion of juveniles (42%) was observed in 2023 (Figure 4; Figure 5).
-The 58% legal (adult) Golden Perch is the lowest percentage across the five northern rivers that monitor them.
-Other fish surveys in the area, supported by the Mallee CMA found Golden Perch recruits in the Lindsay River and in wetlands in the Lindsay River system in 2022 and 2023 (unpublished data).
 Golden Perch are consistently captured in the Lindsay-Mullaroo system.